diocomweb/website/docs/programs/ambassador_registration_program.md

 ## Overview

-**Goal:** grow an ecosystem that promotes Diode, ultimately expanding the use of the Diode Network and a more secure Internet!
+This program is all about growing an ecosystem that promotes Diode, ultimately expanding the use of the Diode Network and a more secure Internet!

-We want everyone to tell others : 1) How Diode is the best tool for private and secure communications 2) You can earn rewards by joining the Diode referral program!

 See an [overview of the Diode Foundation Ecosystem Rewards here](https://docsend.com/view/59p6h6sqhap7f264).